qiime2/docs/source/install/native.rst

    </div>

 .. tip:: If you receive errors during the installation process, such as ``gfortran`` errors, please ensure you are following the installation instructions that are compatible with your platform.
+Other errors are often resolved by running ``conda env remove -n qiime2-2017.7`` to remove the failed environments, then running ``conda clean -y --all`` to clean the local conda installation, and finally re-running the installation instructions above.

 Activate the ``conda`` environment
 ----------------------------------